hashmapinc/snowflake-healthcheck/README.md

+This repo holds the Snowflake Healthcheck tool.
+This tool generates a dashboard that helps users measure and improve the health of their Snowflake environment.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts